EmilioAiolfi/grunt-phantomcss-example/README.md

 grunt-phantomcss-example
 ========================

-Project for example with yeoman - generator webapp and phantomCSS
+Example project with yeoman - generator webapp and phantomCSS